stonecoldpat/anysender-voting/README.md

 - *Ballot.sol:* Our voting smart contract (with built-in meta-transaction support)
 - *Relay.sol:* All any.sender relay jobs are sent via a central contract.

-We have an additional smart contracts, RefundAdjudicator.sol & LockableDeposit.sol, that will force an any.sender operator to refund the customer if it fails to satisify a promised quality of service.
+We have additional smart contracts, RefundAdjudicator.sol & LockableDeposit.sol, that will force an any.sender operator to refund the customer if it fails to satisify a promised quality of service.
 But we will focus on that another time :)

 ### Registering to the any.sender service